IanMadd/academic/content/portfolio/Data_Tables.md

 <br>

-You can also print columns by index number but this is generally a bad idea, **see the warning below**.
+You can also print columns by index number but this is generally a bad idea. **See the warning below**.

 ```
 > MTCarsDT[1:5, 1:3]